miamatriarx/miamatriarx/code_of_conduct.md

 ## 🎉 Values 🎊

-The values that we believe everyone should aspire to improve on.
+The values we believe everyone should aspire to improve on.

 ✔️ Authenticity\
 ✔️ Integrity\